Your shopping cart is empty.

 enjoyed as a child.
 I took online classes (from the Inspiration Place, and Paper Paintings, among others.)
 I fell

 into a group that exchanged postcards once a year.
 My art blossomed

 as I began to share.

-I had run a body art kiosk,and that was a convenient time to shift into freelance henna which gave me time to focus on my collage art.
-And the pandemic of 2020 really solidified my commitment to sharing my vision of wonder and beauty through art.
+I shifted to freelance henna in 2018 which gave me time to focus on my collage art.
+And the pandemic of 2020 solidified my commitment to sharing my vision of wonder and beauty through art.
 I hope you find my art inspiring and that it brings joy wherever it is in your home.